KFC advertising: Colonel Sanders

-KFConsole

-In December 2020, the KFConsole was announced in a partnership with Cooler Master.
-It is a gaming console "capable of running games at top-level specs, all on top of keeping your meal warm for you to enjoy during your gaming experience", according to PR and social media lead at KFC UK and Ireland Mark Cheevers.
-The console will include virtual reality support, 4k resolution support and 240 Hz output, as well as a patented "Chicken Chamber", which utilises the heat and airflow system of the console to heat fried chicken.

 Slogans

 Early official slogans included "North America's Hospitality Dish" (1956–1966) and "We fix Sunday dinner seven nights a week" from 1957 until 1968.
 The two slogans were phased out in order to concentrate on the "finger lickin' good" slogan.

 The "finger lickin' good" slogan was trademarked in 1956.
 After a local KFC television advertisement had featured Arizona franchisee Dave Harman licking his fingers in the background, a viewer phoned the station to complain.
 The main actor in the advertisement, a KFC manager named Ken Harbough, upon hearing of this, responded: "Well, it's finger lickin' good."
 The phrase was adopted nationally by the company by the 1960s, and went on to become one of the best-known slogans of the twentieth century.
 The trademark expired in the US in 2006, and was replaced in that market with "Follow your taste" until 2010.
 In 2011, the "finger lickin' good" slogan was dropped in favor of "So good", to be rolled out worldwide.
 A Yum! executive said that the new slogan was more holistic, applying to staff and service, as well as food.
 Other slogans included "It's America's Country-Good Meal" and "It's Nice to Feel So Good about a Meal" (late 1970s), "We Do Chicken Right" (1980s) and "Everybody needs a little KFC" (mid 1990s).

 "Nobody does chicken like KFC" was first introduced by KFC Australia in 1998, and has continued to be used by the company in some markets.

 In 2015, along with a revamp of their U.S. advertising, KFC returned to using "Finger Lickin' Good".
 As of April 2016, KFC began using the slogan "Colonel Quality, Guaranteed."

 In 2020, during the COVID-19 pandemic, KFC suspended use of the slogan "It's Finger Lickin' Good" out of safety concerns.

 The secret recipe is regularly identified with the phrase "eleven herbs and spices," the amount and identification of which remain a trade secret.